Verwood

 Verwood is a town and civil parish in eastern Dorset, England.
 The town lies 10 mi north of Bournemouth and 13 mi north east of Poole as the crow flies.
-The civil parish comprises the town of Verwood together with the extended village of Three Legged Cross, and has a population of 15,170 according to latest figures (2014) from Dorset County Council.
+The civil parish comprises the town of Verwood together with the extended village of Three Legged Cross, and in 2014 had a population of 15,170 (according to Dorset County Council).
 Verwood is the largest town in Dorset without an upper school.
+It sits on the River Crane which later becomes Moors River.

 History

 Early history

 Verwood was originally recorded as Beau Bois (Norman French: "beautiful wood") in 1288, and it was not until 1329 that it got the name Verwood, which developed from Fairwood or The Fayrewood.
 Verwood is recorded as "Fairwod" (1329) and as "Fayrwod" (1436); this name has the meaning "fair wood" and the modern form shows the change of initial "f" to "v" characteristic of many Southwestern English dialects.

 Pottery industry

 The East Dorset pottery industry, known collectively as Verwood Pottery, thrived from early times on the clay soils of the neighbourhood which had ample firing material close at hand.
 The major production was of domestic earthenware although finer and more unusual pieces have been found from earlier times.
 In the latter days ornamental and novelty items were produced.

 Until the end of their useful life, the methods of production had not varied from Roman times, all the processes being carried out with no mechanisation or electrification.
 For example, the clay was always trodden by foot and not mixed in a pug mill.
-The wheel was turned by an assistant with a pole or handle, and the kilns were wood fired.
-For these reasons the Crossroads Pottery, then the last remaining in the area, attracted national and local newspaper attention in the early to mid 20th century.
+The wheel was turned by an assistant with a pole or handle, and the kilns were wood-fired.
+For these reasons the Crossroads Pottery, then the last remaining in the area, attracted national and local newspaper attention in the early to mid-20th century.

 The industry was not confined to a local sales base.
 Hawkers, or "higglers", took the wares for sale over a wide area of southern England.
 They were also exported abroad, especially to Newfoundland which had a thriving trade with the nearby port of Poole.
 Examples of Verwood pots can be seen at the Verwood Heathland Heritage Centre.